 Main content start

 Eric A. Appel is an Assistant Professor of Materials Science & Engineering at Stanford University.
 He received his BS in Chemistry and MS in Polymer Science from Cal Poly, San Luis Obispo.
 Eric performed his MS thesis research with Robert D. Miller and James L. Hedrick at the IBM Almaden Research Center in San Jose, CA. He then obtained his PhD in Chemistry working in the lab of Dr. Oren A. Scherman in the Melville Laboratory for Polymer Synthesis at the University of Cambridge.
 His PhD research focused on the preparation of dynamic and stimuli-responsive supramolecular polymeric materials.
 For his PhD work, Eric was the recipient of the Jon Weaver PhD prize from the Royal Society of Chemistry and a Graduate Student Award from the Materials Research Society.
 Upon graduating from Cambridge in 2012, he was awarded a National Research Service Award from the NIH (NIBIB) and pursued a Wellcome Trust Postdoctoral Fellowship at MIT working with Robert S. Langer on the development of supramolecular biomaterials for drug delivery and tissue engineering.
-During his post-doctoral work, he received a Margaret A. Cunningham Immune Mechanisms in Cancer Research Award.
-He recently received a Terman Faculty Fellowship from the School of Engineering at Stanford University.
+Eric’s research at Stanford focuses on the development of biomimetic polymeric materials that can be used as tools to better understand fundamental biological processes and to engineer advanced healthcare solutions.
+His research has led to more than one hundred publications, 25 pending or granted patents, and formed the basis for two start-up companies.
+He has received a Margaret A. Cunningham Immune Mechanisms in Cancer Research Award and young faculty awards from the Hellman Scholars Fund, the American Diabetes Association, the American Cancer Society, and the PhRMA Foundation.
+Eric recently received the IUPAC Hanwha-Total Young Polymer Scientist Award for 2022.

 Postdoc, MIT, Bioengineering